bells/elasticsearch-analysis-dynamic-synonym/README.md

 dynamic synonym for ElasticSearch
 ==================================

-dynamic synonym plugin adds a synonym token filter that reloads the synonym file(local file or remote file) at given intervals (default 60s).
+The dynamic synonym plugin adds a synonym token filter that reloads the synonym file(local file or remote file) at given intervals (default 60s).

 Version
 -------------